morniteaque/yara.amendiares.eu/content/imprint.md

 ### Responsible for the content according to § 55 Section 2 RStV

-Felicitas Pojtinger Hirschkopfweg 8 72270 Baiersbronn
+Yara Amendiares Hirschkopfweg 8 72270 Baiersbronn

 ### Mediation/Dispute Resolution